lightninglabs/loop/README.md

 ```

 Check to see if you have already installed lnd.
 If you have, you will need to
-delete the `.macaroon` files from your lnd directory.
+delete the `.macaroon` files from your lnd directory and restart lnd.

 **Do not delete any other files other than the `.macaroon` files**